Sam Miller Mar 22, 2017

 From staff reports Feb 2, 2017

 The Consortium for Energy, Economics and the Environment (CE3) is a hallmark of the Voinovich School, connecting stakeholders with experts to explore the multidisciplinary aspects of a given topic to form a balanced and well-rounded answer to an applied research question.
-The strong collaborative spirit of CE3 research and projects has influenced the new Center for Entrepreneurship (a partnership of the Voinovich School and the College of Business) and our Public Innovation and Strategic Leadership work which all build on our 30-year presence in the region.
-Combined with our academic programs, these applied centers will offer unsurpassed services and resources for Ohio residents, with an eye towards improving the natural, built, competitive, and communal environments in which we live.
+The strong collaborative spirit of CE3 research and projects has influenced the Center for Entrepreneurship (a partnership of the Voinovich School and the College of Business) and our new Center for Public and Social Innovation which both build on our 30-year presence in the region.
+Combined with our academic programs, these applied centers offer unsurpassed services and resources for Ohio residents, with an eye towards improving the natural, built, competitive, and communal environments in which we live.

 Mark Weinberg, Director

 Ohio University Voinovich School of Leadership and Public Affairs